-Students are eligible to take the exam after they have successfully passed all of the required MCH core and analytic coursework, and the students' Curriculum Committee members agree the students are ready to take the exam.
-Students may complete one of their two required internships after the exam with the approval of their curriculum committee.
+Students are eligible to take the exam after they have successfully passed all of the required MCH core and analytic coursework, and the students' Curriculum Committee members agree the student is ready to take the exam.
+Students may take the exam if they still have additional coursework for their minor or substantive areas with approval from their committee.
+In exceptional circumstances, students may take the exam before they have completed required MCH and analytic coursework, with approval from the Curriculum Committee and the student may complete one of their two required internships after the exam with the approval of their curriculum committee.